 For complete details on any of these Financial Aid options, check our website, phone us at 732-224-2260 or stop by the Financial Aid office in the CAR building.

 Payment of Fees Checks or money orders should be made payable to Brookdale Community College.
 Payment must be made at the time of registration for all Winterim and Summer courses, and by the published due date for Spring and Fall.
-Failure to pay the term bill on time may result in the cancellation or voiding of registration.
-Any student whose registration is voided or canceled for nonpayment will have to register again with no guarantee that original classes selected are still available.
+Failure to pay the term bill on time may result in the cancellation or voiding of registration (classes being dropped).
+Any student whose registration is voided or canceled for nonpayment will have to register again with no guarantee that original classes selected will be available.

 Learn more about ways to pay, including payment plan options, HERE.

 Out-of-County Residents – Out-of-county residents may be charged the Monmouth County resident rate if they obtain a document from their County Treasurer certifying that their county of residence will pay that portion of the tuition normally paid by Monmouth County for its resident students.
 These documents are standard and the procedures are established by law.
-Further information is available from the Office of Admission.
+Further information is available from the Office of Records and Registration.

 William DeVoe, Manager